dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 The malformed and the valid format but cached (NotFound) will provoke the error exit path of the reboot (tag will be reboot failed but module2f will still try to resurrect the node), and the valid format but uncached will fool the AWS API and this will test the watchdog timeout code in the reboot code of module2e
 (the ghost ip handler of module2e and utils.py).
 As noted above it is serialized reboots in the inital coding which takes a lot of time.
-This will be refactored with batch processsing as indicated in a section below to save a lot of time in the reboot process of module2e for ghost ip nodes.
+This will be refactored with batch processsing in Part4b, which will save a lot of time in the reboot process of module2e for ghost ip nodes.

 - The uncached version of the synthetic instance_id is required to test the batch code optimization.
-The AWS API has to be fooled with a completely legitimate (I am using formerly terminated/retired nodes) that has not been cached yet by AWS.
+The AWS API has to be fooled with a completely legitimate instance_id (I am using formerly terminated/retired nodes) that has not been cached yet by AWS.
 This causes the code to loop and poll for a watchdog timeout period of 300 seconds for each node (polling every 15 seconds).
 The polling consists of the code below:

 ```